beingwake/hcp-profiler/README.md

 # Installation
-please refer to [SETUP.md](docs/SETUP.md#installation) file for project setup
+Please refer to [SETUP.md](docs/SETUP.md#installation) file for project setup

 ## Problem Statement
-build a robust model that can accurately predict whether a user belongs to the HCP category and its specialization id/taxonomy.
+Build a robust model that can accurately predict whether a user belongs to the HCP category and its specialization id/taxonomy.

 ## Dataset
 Ad server logs containing information on user behavior and other features

+## Statical analysic
+Please refer the following document for statical analysic of the training dataset: [Google Sheet](https://docs.google.com/spreadsheets/d/1-gNi5ljvvZqSKBHLqbQJc88xk-io77YfODlzzupGVwc/edit?usp=sharing)

 # Contribution
 ### Piyush Patel